lqzhgood/wechat-need-web/README.md

 # wechat-need-web

-This is a Chrome / Edge extension, can allow the use of WeChat via webpage access
+This is a Chrome / Edge extension, can allow the use of WeChat via webpage access.

+Comply with `Manifest version 3` specifications.

 ## Wiki